pegasusheavy/armature/SECURITY.md

 ### Reporting a Vulnerability

-**Please do not report security vulnerabilities through public GitLab issues.**
+**Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via [GitLab Confidential Issues](https://gitlab.com/pegasusheavy/armature/-/issues/new?issue[confidential]=true).
+Instead, please use [GitHub Security Advisories](https://github.com/pegasusheavy/armature/security/advisories/new) to privately report a vulnerability.

 #### What to Include